woocommerce/woocommerce-subscriptions-do-not-reduce-stock-on-renewal/README.md

 # WooCommerce Subscriptions - Do Not Reduce Stock on Renewal

+> **IMPORTANT: This code is made available in the hope that it will be useful, but without any warranty.
+See the GNU General Public License included with the code for more details.
+Automattic or WooCommerce support services are also not available to assist with the use of this code.**

 Using [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/)?
 Want to reduce stock for only the initial purchase of subscription products?

 Install and activate this plugin.